 No need to swallow, take a sip and rinse it around the mouth for 30 seconds to a minute before spitting it out.

 The antacid properties of this solution work like the baking soda remedy, which helps to neutralize the acidity and ease the canker sores.

-Some will choose to dab the liquid directly onto the ulcer 3 or 4 times a day using the likes of a cotton swap, rather than rinsing it around the mouth.
+Some will choose to dab the liquid directly onto the canker sore 3 or 4 times a day using the likes of a cotton swap, rather than rinsing it around the mouth.

 - Tea Bags

-Perhaps not the first remedy you might think of, but take a cool, used tea bag and place it on the ulcer for up to 5 minutes.
+Perhaps not the first remedy you might think of, but take a cool, used tea bag and place it on the canker sore for up to 5 minutes.

 Tea is an alkaline, so it will neutralize acids that irritate the sore; tea also contains compounds that may help relieve pain.

 You have probably heard of this one before.